The value of SARs

 Make a SAR

 The easiest way to submit a SAR is with the secure SAR Online system.
-SAR Online is free, negates the need for paper-based reporting, provides an instant acknowledgement and reference number (which manual reporting does not) and reports can be made 24/7.
+SAR Online is free, negates the need for paper-based reporting, provides an instant acknowledgement and reference number (reports submitted manually do not receive acknowledgement) and reports can be made 24/7.
 Online reports will also be processed more quickly, particularly if a defence against money laundering is sought.

 - pdf UKFIU Appendix 1: Source Registration Document (95 KB)